rstammer/shiny.blueprint/README.md

 ### How to run app on your machine

-First, edit the information you find in `.Renviron.example`, i.e. choose a token, i.e. 12345, and store the new file as `.Renviron`, which will be git-ignored.
+First, edit the information you find in `.Renviron.example`, i.e. choose a password, i.e. 12345, and store the new file as `.Renviron`, which will be git-ignored.

 Then, run this command:

 ```shell
 ./run_local.sh
 ```
-… and visit `localhost:3333/?token=12345` in your browser.
+… and visit `localhost:3333` in your browser.

 ### Deployment (i.e. with heroku)